 CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD)

 - Type I Diabetes, or Type II Diabetes requiring insulin

 FACTOR V LEIDEN

-- If diagnosed with cardiomyopathy, or had a heart attack, a pacemaker, coronary artery bypass, or stents
+- If diagnosed with Cardiomyopathy, or had a heart attack, a pacemaker, coronary artery bypass, stents, stroke, TIA, or an aneurysm.

-- If hemophilia A, B, or C, or other factor deficiencies other than Factor XII.
+- If hemophilia A, B, or C, or other bleeding or clotting disorder such as Von Willebrand's Disease, Protein C or Protein S deficiency, other than Factor XII.